Lydia-Blackwell-Esslami/asciiConverter/README.md

 brings forth an efficient and organized tool to help turn regular text into fun, fancy, block style text that will be fast, easy, accessible, and user friendly allowing for a new creative tool in coding.

+Lastly, to use the asciiConverter package users will be able to install thee package directly from GitHub using the devtools package.
+From there, once the package is loaded this will give instant access to all the core functions.
+This includes text conversion, file-based input and output, and configuration tools to customize the original ASCII character library.
+This installation process is simple and only requires basic R packages.
+Therefore making it easier for users to add asciiConverter to their work and start creating ASCII art!

 ## Installation